US, Mexico officials to begin talks over tariffs, border

 Marquez told reporters her team is assessing potential reprisals in case the diplomatic efforts do not bear fruit this week.
 “We will have to make a strategic plan to take into consideration many elements,” she said.

-Agriculture trade between the United States and Mexico was worth about $130 million a day last year, according to Mexican Secretary of Agriculture Victor Villalobos.
-A 5 percent U.S. tariff would decrease that trade by $3.8 million a day, he said.
+Agricultural trade between the United States and Mexico was worth about $130 million a day last year, according to Mexican Secretary of Agriculture Victor Villalobos.
+A 5% U.S. tariff would decrease that trade by $3.8 million a day, he said.

 Trump has been here before, issuing high-stakes threats, only to back off come crunch time.